Azzinoth/FocalEngine/README.md

 6) **googletest**: This library is under the BSD-3-Clause license.
 The full license text can be found at [googletest's GitHub repository](https://github.com/google/googletest?tab=BSD-3-Clause-1-ov-file).

 7) **EnTT**: This library is under the MIT License.
 The full license text can be found at [EnTT's GitHub repository](https://github.com/skypjack/entt?tab=MIT-1-ov-file).

+8) **LASzip**: This library is licensed under the Apache License 2.0.
+The full license text can be found at [LASzip's GitHub repository](https://github.com/LASzip/LASzip).